| |

 she wanted to be upstairs on the bed!
 Walking together is fine Badger

 ignores her completely is this a good thing?
-Ants had them in the
+Ants had them in the room

-Badger looked the other way and Milly barked at him.
+looked the other way and Milly barked at him.

 The first walk together Milly chased

-badger all over the fields playfully and we thought great, but he
+badger all over the fields playfully and we thought great, but he had

-has a great personality loves walking I just hope Badger accepts her.
+a great personality loves walking I just hope Badger accepts her.

-Once again thankyou we wouldn`t have
+Once again thank you we wouldn't have

 had the confidence to take on this responsability without your expert